Improved Rates for Differentially Private Stochastic Convex Optimization with Heavy-Tailed Data: Introduction

 The field of DP optimization has seen a significant amount of work.
 Early results focused on differentially private \emph{empirical risk minimization} (ERM), a non-statistical problem in which the goal is to privately output a parameter vector $w$ which minimizes the loss function $\ell$ over a fixed dataset $x_1, \dots, x_n$: that is we would like to optimize $\min_w \frac{1}{n} \sum_{i=1}^n \ell(w, x_i)$.
 See, for example,~\cite{ChaudhuriM08, ChaudhuriMS11, RubinsteinBHT12, KiferST12, ThakurtaS13, SongCS13, JainT14, BassilyST14, TalwarTZ15, KasiviswanathanJ16, WuLKCJN17, WangYX17, IyengarNSTTW19,WangJEG19,ZhangMH21, WangZGX21}.
 The first result to address the statistical problem of DP SCO was~\cite{BassilyST14}, using generalization properties of differential privacy and regularized ERM.
 However, the excess risk bounds were suboptimal. \cite{BassilyFTT19} addressed this and closed the gap by providing tight upper bounds on DP SCO.
 Following this result there has been renewed interest in DP SCO, with works reducing the gradient complexity and running time~\cite{FeldmanKT20, KulkarniLL21}, and deriving results for different geometries~\cite{AsiFKT21, BassilyGN21}.

 Despite the wealth of work in this area, a significant restriction in almost all results is that the loss function is assumed to be \emph{Lipschitz}.
 This assumption bounds the magnitude of each datapoint's gradient, a very convenient property for restricting the sensitivity in the design of differentially private algorithms.
 While convenient, it is often an unrealistic assumption which does not hold in practice, and DP optimizers resort to heuristic clipping of gradients to enforce a bound on their magnitude~\cite{AbadiCGMMTZ16}.
 One can remove the strong Lipschitz assumption by instead assuming that the distribution of gradients is somehow well-behaved.
-In this vein, \cite{WangXDX20, HuNXW21} introduces and studies the problem of DP SCO with heavy-tailed data.
-Their work removes the requirement that the loss function is Lipschitz, and instead assumes that the distribution of the gradient has bounded second moments.
+In this vein, \cite{WangXDX20} and~\cite{HuNXW21} introduce and study the problem of DP SCO with heavy-tailed data.\footnote{\gk{Note that the phrase heavy-tailed \emph{data} is a slight misnomer -- they actually consider a setting with heavy-tailed \emph{gradients}.
+Though the two are naturally related, they are not equivalent.
+Despite this unfortunate mismatch, we use the same nomenclature as~\cite{WangXDX20} to signify that we consider the same setting as they do.}} Their work removes the requirement that the loss function is Lipschitz, and instead assumes that the distribution of the gradient has bounded second moments.
 However, they leave open the question of whether the rates of their algorithms can be improved.